dais-ita/dais-ita.github.io/dais/clusters/cluster2.md

 achievement there are details about military relevance, scientific advances provided as a textual summary and, in some cases, a demonstration or presentation video.

-## Control and Architecture of SDC
+## Control and Architecture of Software Defined Coalitions
 * [Robust Network and Learning Architectures for Software Defined Coalitions](/2a01/)
 * [Topology Inference](/2a03/)
 * [Service Placement](/2a04/)